 Parkinsonism is a major health problem.
 Distinguishing Parkinson’s disease (PD) from other movement disorders that can mimic it has important implications for management.
 The goal of this QIBA Profile is to optimize the performance of Iodine-123 (123I) ioflupane single photon emission computed tomography (SPECT) for quantifying the concentration of regional cerebral dopamine transporters (DaT) in patients who are being evaluated for neurodegenerative disorders.

-The Claim (Section 2): This profile claims that compliance with its specifications will produce cross sectional measurements of DaT that can distinguish patients with PD from matched controls.
-The claim is based on an observation that idiopathic PD is associated with dopminergic degeneration in the subtantia nigra, which in turn is manifested by a loss of DaT activity in the basal ganglia.
-The loss is first observed in the most posterior aspect of the putamen, and then seems to march anteriorly.
+The Claims (Section 2): This profile claims that compliance with its specifications will (1) produce cross sectional measurements of DaT that can distinguish patients with PD from matched controls, and (2) allow changes in longitudinal measurements that allow true biological change to be distinguished from measurement noise, i.e., total systems variance.
+Both claims are founded on observations that idiopathic PD is associated with dopminergic neuronal degeneration, which is particularly pronounced in the subtantia nigra, which in turn is manifested by a loss of DaT activity in the basal ganglia.
+In most clinical imaging contexts, the loss is first observed in the most posterior aspect of the putamen, and then seems to march anteriorly.
 As a result, quantifying DaT in the posterior putamen can distinguish patients with PD from matched controls.
 The Activities (Section 3) describe what needs to be done to make measurements that reliably distinguish patients from controls with confidence.
 Requirements are placed on the Actors that participate in those activities as necessary to achieve the Claim.
 Assessment Procedures (Section 4) for evaluating specific requirements are defined as needed.

 This QIBA Profile, Quantifying Dopamine Transporters with 123Iodine Labeled Ioflupane in Neurodegenerative Disease, addresses quantitative SPECT imaging, which is often used as a diagnostic, as well as a longitudinal biomarker of disease progression or response to treatment.
 It places requirements on Acquisition Devices, Technologists, Radiologists, Reconstruction Software and Image Analysis Tools involved in Subject Handling, Image Data Acquisition, Image Data Reconstruction, Image QA and Image Analysis.